Grigore-George-Mihai/hybrid_template/README.md

 - Update the project name to reflect your application.
 - A basic implementation of [Devise](https://github.com/heartcombo/devise) for web logins and [Devise-JWT](https://github.com/waiting-for-dev/devise-jwt) for API authentication is included.
 You can modify the configuration as needed to suit your specific authentication requirements.
-- Modify the [Scout APM](https://github.com/scoutapp/scout_apm_ruby) settings as needed, or remove them if application performance monitoring is not required.
+- Modify the [Scout APM](https://github.com/scoutapp/scout_apm_ruby) settings as needed, or remove it if performance tracking is not required.
+- Modify the [Rollbar](https://github.com/rollbar/rollbar-gem) settings as needed, or remove it if error tracking is not required.
 - Run the following rake task to create your environment files:
     ```bash
     rake env:setup